 The US Postal Service has been given a temporary lifeline against insolvency in the form of a $10 billion Treasury Department loan under the Coronavirus Aid, Relief and Economic Security Act.
 The USPS said the loan would keep it afloat until May 2021, and a new loyalty program for business shippers may also help.

-Don't forget to check out last week's news and, as always, come back next week for the following Friday Five Logistics News Roundup!
+Happy Friday, folks!
+Don't forget to check out last week's news and, as always, come back next week for the following Friday Five logistics news roundup!

 U.S. demand increases and Maersk continues its acquisition spree as even more pressure is heaped on the already strained supply chain.
 All this and more in this week's Friday Five.

 LSPs have a new way to manage ocean cargo chaos, colleges are rethinking supply chain lesson plans, IKEA takes ocean shipping in its own hands, and Portland may stop being weird.